GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/index.md

 how to approach it:

-* [Platform vision](platform-vision) explains how the Manifest V3 changes fit into the big picture of where the platform is going.
+* [Platform vision][vision] explains how the Manifest V3 changes fit into the big picture of where the platform is going.
-* [Overview of Manifest V3](mv3-overview) summarizes the technical changes introduced with Manifest V3.
+* [Overview of Manifest V3][overview] summarizes the technical changes introduced with Manifest V3.
-* [Migration guide](mv3-migration) tells you how to get started updating Manifest V2 extensions so they work in Manifest V3.
+* [Migration guide][migration] tells you how to get started updating Manifest V2 extensions so they work in Manifest V3.

 We're excited about the improvements that Manifest V3 brings to the extensions platform.
 Look for further announcements on the [Chromium Blog](https://blog.chromium.org/) and the [Chromium Extensions forum](https://groups.google.com/a/chromium.org/g/chromium-extensions).

+[migration]: /docs/extensions/mv3/intro/mv3-migration
+[overview]: /docs/extensions/mv3/intro/mv3-overview
+[vision]: /docs/extensions/mv3/intro/platform-vision